Best Investments During Low Interest Rates

 Risk of Total Capital Loss: *A-

 I’m still pro stock market as I believe it is one the best long term wealth building options.
-The issue right now is the indexes are more inflated than Donald Trumps ego.
+The issue right now is the indexes are more inflated and volatile than Donald Trumps ego.

 Why are stock market levels so high at the moment?
 Demand and my good friend TINA (There Is No Alternative).
 When interest rates fall, people feel falsely safe, look for yields and pile money into stocks.

-There is always a chance that the stock market could implode as no one knows the future, but despite being overvalued, I still consider the stock market one of the best long-term long term.
+There is always a chance that the stock market could implode as no one knows the future, but despite being historically high, I still consider the stock market one of the best long-term long investments.
 Index stock and bond trackers are great options as long as you don’t need the money for at least five years and you are disciplined to buy and hold ignore the volatility.
-(Here is my article on which index trackers I buy.)

 Best Investments: Property

 Overall Risk: C+